i-am-the-robot/Code-for-a-self-balancing-robot/README.md

 ## Tuning Sequence

 This is the sequence that worked for me.
-Follow this order or you will waste a lot of time:
+I believe you will reduce a lot of tuning time by following this order.

 1. Start with Kp.
 Tune it until the bot responds fast enough to catch a fall without oscillating.
 2. Tune Kd next.
 This dampens the oscillation introduced by Kp and prevents overshoot.
 Tune until the system is smooth.
 3. Tune Ki last.
 Only add it if your system has a persistent drift that Kp and Kd cannot fix.
-Be careful — too much Ki will cause error windup and make the system unstable.
+Be careful.
+This is because too much Ki will cause error windup and make the system unstable.
 Mine worked without it.

 ---